dodo-foundation/linux-learns/scp_command.md

 ```

-Push Method --> file receive from remote server to user
+Pull Method - File is receive from remote server to user

 ```bash